 My veterinarian picture book

 Cut pictures of animals which visit the veterinarian's office out of magazines.
-Glue them on colourful cardboard and laminate.
+Glue them on colorful cardboard and laminate them.
 Babies will admire the pictures.

 Print a dog outline for each baby.
 Let them paint their dog with several different colors of finger paint.
 You may also offer other substances such as Jell-O, pudding, etc.